pexip/os-flit/doc/pyproject_toml.rst

 maintainer, maintainer-email
   Like author, for if you've taken over a project from someone else.

-Here was the metadata section from flit using the older style:
+Here's the full metadata section from flit itself:

 .. code-block:: toml